andifalk/hello-spring-kubernetes/README.md

 ```
 docker pull andifalk/hello-spring-kubernetes:latest
 ```

+__Note__:
+The container image uses a [Distroless Base Image for Java](https://github.com/GoogleContainerTools/distroless).
+This reduces not only the size of the resulting image but reduces the attack surface by only including the pure minimum that is required to run a Java application in a container.

 To deploy the container image to a Kubernetes cluster you first have to create the corresponding ConfigMap and Secrets: